 - This dress◊ that Marie Antoinette wore in Rose of Versailles, she wears a Pimped-Out Dress that has ermine trim on the dress and cape, where the ermine is studded with jewelry.
-It's a huge reason it was chosen as the picture for Pimped-Out Dress.
+This is why it's the page picture for PimpedOutDress.Anime And Manga.

 - Quite a few things in The Five Star Stories, a manga absolutely infamous for its overly fancy Humongous Mecha that look like they either belong to classical nobility or particularly unsubtle gangsters.